 A long, comprehensive and honest investigation uncovered literally no credible evidence at all that Mr. Obama had been born anywhere other than Honolulu, Hawaii.
-It also uncovered no credible evidence of any tampering with his birth certificate, and no credible evidence that he was in any way Constitutionally ineligible.
+It also uncovered no good evidence of any tampering with his birth certificate, and no good evidence that he was in any way Constitutionally ineligible.

 Even worse than just believing falsehoods, some of us will actively fight for them.
 The fact is, “fake news,” disinformation, and plain error are major problems in our society.

-We will do what we can, as objectively as we can, to combat them.
+We will do what we can, as objectively as we can, to help defeat them.

 We will consider the unintended consequences.